ErikEkstedt/Gestures/README.md

 1. Fix test method so debugging can be made.
 	 - [ ] A test method for visualization - one processor
-		- Needs reset and reset is broken ?
+		- After calling env.reset() the next env.step() breaks.
+The robot disappears from the scene and all joint values are infinite.
 	 - [x] A test method for mult. procs for progress measuring.
+[Without visualization]

 2. Define "done" in the environment in a good way that gives monotonical increasing returns for better policies.
+Reacher and "Social_Torso" ends after fixed amount of steps.

+3. Make real gym.Wrapper ?
+Will it make reset and rendering more possible ?

 # Custom Environment
 Wants: